jutonz/infra/README.md

 ### Secrets

-Secrets are mananaged using [Sops].
+Secrets are managed using [Sops].
 Files containing secret values must be edited with `sops edit <file>`. __Do not edit sops-encrypted files any other way.__

 These files also require special handling when passing to `kubectl` since the